mikeperry-tor/vanguards/README_SECURITY.md

 Project just has to agree that it is a good idea.
 Agreement can take a while, but once we decide, the change will be immediate.

-With this information, the local adversary may have a **guess** that you are running an onion service, and maybe even one that wants high security, but they will not know which one it is.
+With this information, the local adversary may have a **suspect** that you could be running an onion service, and maybe even one that wants high security, but they will not know which one it is.

 If they are interested in specific onion services, they can attempt to **confirm** that you are running one of them via a few different mechanisms:

 1. Block your connection to Tor to see if any onion services they care about go down.
 2. Kill your TCP connections to see if any of their connections to that onion service close.